 11. Food and fitness tracking

-Be accountable!
+When building lean muscle, you must be accountable!
 It’s the best way to track if you’re eating enough of the right foods or getting benefits from your workouts, whether that be in muscle mass or an increase in the weights being lifted.

 This way you can make little adjustments if progress stops.